 1. Introduction

-Airborne Aspergillus fumigatus (Af) spores can after inhalation cause disease in animals and humans ranging from allergic conditions and chronic lung infection to acute invasive aspergillosis (IA).
-Patients with a weakened immune system are most at risk for IA and succesful therapy depends on early diagnosis and effective use of antifungals.
-Due to their efficacy and low toxity, orally administered azoles have been the drugs of choice, followed by intravenous applications of amphotericin B and echinocandins.
+Airborne Aspergillus fumigatus (Af) spores can, after inhalation, cause disease in animals and humans ranging from allergic conditions and chronic lung infection to acute invasive aspergillosis (IA).
+Patients with a weakened immune system are most at risk for IA and successful therapy depends on early diagnosis and effective use of antifungals.
+Due to their efficacy and low toxicity, orally administered azoles have been the drugs of choice, followed by intravenous applications of amphotericin B and echinocandins.
 However, azole resistance has evolved in Af and is becoming more common in both the clinical setting and the wider environment since the late 1990s [1-3].
 Further spread of resistance will have a significant clinical impact as higher mortality rates have already been associated for patients with voriconazole-resistant IA in comparison with voriconazole-susceptible infection [4].

 Azoles inhibit the enzyme sterol 14α-demethylase (CYP51), a key step in the synthesis of sterols essential for the integrity of cell membranes.
 Although different azole resistance mechanisms are known [5-7], azole resistance in clinical and environmental Af isolates is mainly associated with alterations in the regulatory and/or coding region of the CYP51A paralogue [8,9].
 Azole resistance developed during azole therapy is often associated with single mutations, including G54A/E/RV/W, P216L, M220I/K/L/R/T/V and G448S, conferring different levels of resistance to different azoles.
 Most highly multi-azole resistant strains found both in clinical settings and the environment belonged to three unique, more complex genotypes, TR34/L98H, TR34/L98H/S297T/F495I and TR46/Y121F/T289A.
 These CYP51A variants are based on a combination of promoter tandem repeat (TR) insert of 34 or 46 bp with mutations resulting in amino acid substitutions L98H, Y121F, S297T, T289A and F495I.
 Isolates carrying TR34/L98H have been found in Europe since 1998 [10].
 TR34/L98H/S297T/F495I, first detected in the Netherlands in 1998 [2], is often found in Asia [11, 12], whereas the first TR46/Y121F/T289A isolate was reported from North America in 2008 [13].
 More complex CYP51A variants have recently emerged, including TR34/L98H/T289A/I364V/G448S, TR46/Y121F/T289A/S363P/I364V/G448S and different TR46 variants (TR462, TR463 and TR464) in combination with Y121F, M172V, T289A and G448S [14-17].

-Recent studies have shown that several TR34- and TR46-based CYP51A variants have also evolved resistance to fungicides belonging to different modes of action [17-19].
+Recent studies have shown that several TR34- and TR46-based CYP51A variants have also evolved resistance to fungicides belonging to different modes of action that are not used in medicine [17-19].
 These fungicides, methyl benzimidazole carbamates (MBC), quinone outside inhibitors (QoI) and succinate dehydrogenase inhibitors (SDHI), targeting β-tubulin (cytoskeleton), cytochrome b (respiration) and succinate dehydrogenase (respiration), respectively, are commonly used to control plant diseases and resistance development in Af is an unintended side effect as agronomically used azole fungicides are not directly targeted against Af.
 Although TR34/TR46-based CYP51A have been associated with the environmental route of resistance development rather than the patient route, the origin of these strains without additional CYP51A mutations remain unclear and an initial selection in the clinical setting with subsequent spread through aerosols into the wider environment cannot be excluded [20, 21].
 However, fungicide resistance can evolve in the environment and measures should be taken to prevent further spread to retain the effectiveness of the azole class for both environmental and medical applications [22].